 Location.
-41° 16.625′ N, 72° 31.456′ W. Marker is in Clinton, Connecticut, in Middlesex County.
-Marker can be reached from the intersection of East Main Street (U.S. 1) and Cemetery Road, on the right when traveling east.
+41° 16.625′ N, 72° 31.046′ W. Marker is in Clinton, Connecticut, in Middlesex County.
+Marker is at the intersection of East Main Street (U.S. 1) and Liberty Street, on the left when traveling east on East Main Street.
 Touch for map.
-Located behind Clinton Town Hall next to the Clinton Landing Gazebo.
-Marker is at or near this postal address: 54 East Main Street, Clinton CT 06413, United States of America.
+Located in Liberty Green.
+Marker is in this post office area: Clinton CT 06413, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Clinton Veterans Monument (about 300 feet away, measured in a direct line); Clinton (about 400 feet away); Field of Flags (about 500 feet away); Yale College (about 500 feet away); Charles Morgan (approx. 0.2 miles away); Abraham Pierson (approx. 0.2 miles away); This Cannon (approx. 0.4 miles away); Clinton Soldiers Monument (approx. 0.4 miles away).
+Clinton Soldiers Monument (here, next to this marker); Abraham Pierson (approx. 0.2 miles away); Charles Morgan (approx. 0.2 miles away); Yale College (approx. 0.3 miles away); Field of Flags (approx. 0.3 miles away); Clinton Veterans Monument (approx. 0.3 miles away); Clinton (approx. 0.3 miles away); A Seafaring Town (approx. 0.4 miles away).
 Touch for a list and map of all markers in Clinton.

 Credits.
 This page was last revised on December 4, 2016.
 This page originally submitted on December 4, 2016, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 194 times since then.
 Photos: 1, 2, 3. submitted on December 4, 2016, by Michael Herrick of Southbury, Connecticut.